bridgecrew-perf7/LDOS--Deployment/04 LDOS/ldos.md

 ansible-playbook pre-flight_nfs.yml
 ```
 The /etc/exports file controls which file systems are exported to remote hosts and specifies options.
-``verify the export configuration file:``
+``verify the export configuration file (HA Proxy Server):``
 ```
-sudo nano /etc/export
+sudo nano /etc/exports
 ```

 ---

 #### <font color='red'>Install LDOS - install_ldos.yml</font>
 The install-ldos.yml playbook performs the following tasks.
 - Install NFS utilities on all hosts.
 Again, this is needed to be able to mount the shared directory for KTR, KJB and additional content.
-- Run update-hostname.sh to update the hostnames within the HELM chart template, so they reflect this installaion.
+- Run update-hostname.sh to update the hostnames within the Helm chart templates.
-- Run upload-solutions.sh to load the modified helm charts into the Solution Control Plane, to make them available for installation.
+- Run upload-solutions.sh to load the modified Helm charts into the Solution Control Plane, to make them available for installation.
 - Configure env.properties values based on the local environment (see env.properties.template for additonal context)
     ###
     |Variable|Value|From|